Azure/azure-powershell/src/ImageBuilder/docs/New-AzImageBuilderTemplateCustomizerObject.md

 ```

 ### -ScriptUri
-URI of the shell script to be run for customizing.
+URI of the PowerShell script to be run for customizing.
 It can be a github link, SAS URI for Azure Storage, etc.

 ```yaml